jovotech/jovo-framework/docs/staging.md

 $ jovov4 new:stage prod
 ```

-This command also let's you specify which [server integration](./server.md) should be used for that stage.
+This command also lets you specify which [server integration](./server.md) should be used for that stage.

 Learn more about app staging [in the app config documentation](./app-config.md#staging).